jordanjoecooper/jjc/README-GO.md

 - **No Runtime Dependencies**: Single Go binary, no Node.js or other runtimes needed
 - **Automated Workflow**: Git hooks automatically rebuild and update the site on every commit/push
 - **Development Tools**: Simple scripts for common development tasks
+- **Library Management**: Book reviews and notes in markdown format

 ## Quick Start